 Everyone is different, and some women may experience discomfort or spotting during and after placement.
-These symtpoms typically go away shortly.
+These symptoms typically go away shortly.

-The Mirena is placed in the uterus so neither you or your partner should be able to feel the device during intercourse.
+The Mirena is placed in the uterus so neither you nor your partner should be able to feel the device during intercourse.

 HOW DOES MIRENA WORK TO PREVENT PREGNANCY?

-Mirena is an IUD that release small amounts of a progestin hormone called levonorgestrel into the uterus.
+Mirena is an IUD that releases small amounts of a progestin hormone called levonorgestrel into the uterus.

-This hormone thickens the cervicl mucus to prevent sperm from entering your uterus, thereby inhibiting it from reaching or fertilizing the egg.
+This hormone thickens the cervical mucus to prevent sperm from entering your uterus, thereby inhibiting it from reaching or fertilizing the egg.